Gaps, Ambiguity, and Establishing Complexity-Class Containments via Iterative Constant-Setting: Gaps, Ambiguity, and Iterative Constant-Setting

 \begin{definition} A set $S \subseteq \naturalnumberpositive$ is $\bigo(n)$-nongappy if $S\neq \emptyset$ and $(\exists f \in \bigo(n))(\forall m\in S)(\exists m'\in S) [m'>m \land |m'| \leq f(|m|)]$. \end{definition}

-The following proposition notes that one can view this definition in a form similar to Borchert, Hemaspaandra, and Rothe's definition to see that $\bigo(n)$-nongappy sets are, as to the increase in the lengths of consecutive elements, bounded by a multiplicative constant.
+As Fact~\ref{f:O(n)-ng-equiv} we note that one can view this definition in a form similar to Borchert, Hemaspaandra, and Rothe's definition to see that $\bigo(n)$-nongappy sets are, as to the increase in the lengths of consecutive elements, bounded by a multiplicative constant.
 (In terms of values, this means that the gaps between the values of one element of the set and the next are bounded by a polynomial increase.)